Joe Jordan

-Joseph Jordan (born 15 December 1951) is a Scottish former football player, manager and coach.
-A forward, Jordan started his senior football career with Greenock Morton.
-With Leeds United he won the 1973–74 Football League First Division and was runner up in the 1973 European Cup Winners' Cup final and the 1975 European Cup final.
-With Manchester United he was runner up in the 1979 FA Cup Final.
-He won the 1982–83 Serie B title with Milan and was runner up in the 1984 Coppa Italia Final with Hellas Verona.
-He helped Southampton to their second highest league finish of fifth in 1984–85, for what would have qualified for the 1985–86 UEFA Cup (had English clubs not been banned following the Heysel stadium disaster).
-He then ended his playing career with Bristol City where he also became player-manager.
+Joseph Jordan (born 15 December 1951) is a Scottish former football player and manager.
+Playing as a forward, his strong, fearless and committed play contributed to him being nicknamed "Jaws".

-Jordan gained 52 full Scotland caps scoring 11 goals.
-He is the only Scot to score in three World Cups, (in 1974, 1978 and 1982.)
-For his playing efforts for club and country, he was a Scottish Football Hall of Fame 2005 inductee.
+Jordan started his senior football career with Greenock Morton in 1968.
+With Leeds United, he won the 1973–74 Football League First Division and was runner-up in the 1972–73 European Cup Winners' Cup and the 1974–75 European Cup.
+With Manchester United, he was runner-up in the 1978–79 FA Cup.
+He won the 1982–83 Serie B title with Milan and was runner-up in the 1983–84 Coppa Italia with Hellas Verona.
+He helped Southampton to their second highest league finish of fifth in 1984–85, which would have qualified the team for the 1985–86 UEFA Cup had English clubs not been banned following the Heysel Stadium disaster.
+He ended his playing career with Bristol City, where he also became player-manager.

-As well as at Bristol City (twice), he has managed or coached Heart of Midlothian, Celtic, Stoke City, Northern Ireland, Portsmouth, Tottenham Hotspur, Queens Park Rangers, Middlesbrough and most recently AFC Bournemouth.
+Jordan gained 52 full Scotland caps, scoring 11 goals.
+He is the only Scot to score in three World Cups (1974, 1978 and 1982).
+For his playing efforts for club and country, he was inducted into the Scottish Football Hall of Fame in 2005.

-In his first game for Leeds United reserves, he had two front teeth knocked out.
-That combined with his strong, fearless and committed play, created his fearsome 'Jaws' persona.
+He has managed or coached Bristol City (twice), Heart of Midlothian, Celtic, Stoke City, Northern Ireland, Portsmouth, Tottenham Hotspur, Queens Park Rangers, Middlesbrough and most recently AFC Bournemouth.